 Fig. 4 demonstrates the SOP of the NOMA system versus ε under two scenarios.
 One can easily observe the SOP of the NOMA system decreases initially and subsequently increases with improvement in the target ROP constraint ε .
 The SOP in Case 2 outperforms that in Case 1 since E's decoding capability in Case 1 is stronger than that in Case 2.
 Moreover, the secrecy performance with a larger α_n is worse to that with a lower α_n because more power is allocated for the weak user, which is the bottleneck of the NOMA systems.
-One can observe there is a trade-off between reliability and security of communication, which implies the reliability and security of the NOMA system must be carefully chosen for different scenarios with different requirements.
+One can observe there is a trade-off between reliability and security of the NOMA system must be carefully chosen for different scenarios with different requirements.